murakaru/-CISSP-Challenge---2024-Study-Notes-Repository/Day 01 - Day 10.md

 ## Security Concepts

-- CIA triad.
-- Explain AAA security framework.
-- Understand other security definitions e.g authenticity, accountability, non-repudiation and assurance.
+This section aims to explain the *CIA* triad, *AAA* security framework and other security definitions e.g authenticity, accountability, non-repudiation and assurance.

 For information about the CIA triad, [click here](https://murakaru.com/career-blog-1/f/building-secure-systems)
-- Opposite of CIA triad is DAD which stands for Disclosure,Alteration and Destruction.
+- Opposite of CIA triad is **DAD** which stands for Disclosure,Alteration and Destruction.
-- Other key terms described in the cyber security must know [blog](https://murakaru.com/career-blog-1/f/building-secure-systems?blogcategory=Cybersecurity+Posts+) include: Authenticity, Accountability, Non-repudiation and assurance
+- Other key security definitions are described in the cyber security must know [blog](https://murakaru.com/career-blog-1/f/building-secure-systems?blogcategory=Cybersecurity+Posts+) include: Authenticity, Accountability, Non-repudiation and assurance

 ![image](https://user-images.githubusercontent.com/19290577/175121791-d1a4985a-c18b-4228-b586-dfd2f60f9c99.png)